Have you ever wondered how non-slip shoes (also known as slip-resistant shoes) work? Just look at the sole of your feet, there's your answer.

 The material of the tread on slip-resistant shoes helps resist against slips.
 High grade rubber has proved successful at gripping on greasy surfaces and provides strong traction.

-What makes SFC Shoes Grip?
+What makes Shoes For Crews Shoes Grip?

 Shoes For Crews Grip Rating

 The Health & Safety Laboratory (HSL) developed the GRIP rating to test the resistance of non-slip footwear.